-Things like track temperature and the weather will also affect the racing surface, which are aspects that have to be considered in real life as well.
+Things like track temperature and weather also affect the racing surface, which are aspects that have to be considered in real life as well.
 These features combine well with the large range of customization options in the game that can allow you to have even more control over your racing experience.

-Although the F1 car selection is quite limited when compared to F1 2021, there are still several to choose from.
+Although the F1 car selection is quite limited when compared to Codemasters’ F1 games, there are still several to choose from.
 The fictional Formula A cars handle like the real F1 cars, and there is a 2015 Formula Renault car that you can use as well.
 If you can get past the lack of licensing, Project Cars 2 can serve as a very good F1 simulator.

 - Lots of customization

 - Lack of licensed cars

 - Not specifically an F1 simulator

 Automobilista 2 is a racing game that is exclusively available on Steam.
 While not actually a Formula 1 racing simulator, it has the ability to be modded to include real cars and tracks, but a version of the Formula Ultimate car was added to the game to look and behave like the 2022 F1 car.